 Worksheets and guides for students to use with their academic advisors include:

-If a student, while on academic recovery or academic suspension, is considering transferring to another CU-Boulder college or school, he/she should follow the destination college’s Intra-University Transfer (IUT) policy and procedures (which vary from college/school).
+If a student, while on an academic standing status, is considering transferring to another CU Boulder college or school, he/she should follow the destination college’s Intra-University Transfer (IUT) policy and procedures (which vary from college/school).

-If the student elects to leave engineering, this college considers that the student has permanently changed his/her choice of academic major to one offered by the other school or college.
-Therefore, the student is not permitted to enroll in any courses taught by this college that apply only toward engineering degree requirements.
-If, at a later date, the student attempts to transfer back to engineering, the current engineering college’s policy governing Intra-University Transfer (IUT) admission will apply.
+If the student elects to leave Engineering, the College considers that the student has permanently changed his/her choice of academic major to one offered by the other school or college.
+Therefore, the student is not permitted to enroll in any courses taught by this College that apply only toward engineering degree requirements.
+If, at a later date, the student attempts to transfer back to Engineering, the current Engineering College’s policy governing Intra-University Transfer (IUT) admission will apply.